HearthSim/hearthsim.info/about.md

 ---
 layout: page
-title: About the HearthSim community
+title: About the HearthSim Developer Community
 permalink: /about/
 ---